garikello3d/bigarchiver/README.md

 ## Memory usage

 The tool allows control of how much memory will be used.
 On the one hand, the more memory it uses, the faster will be the operation.
 On the other hand, using too much memory will put other processes' memory pages into swap that may not be desired.
-So in the absense of one-size-fits-all approach, the option `--buf-size` should be used.
+So in the absence of one-size-fits-all approach, the option `--buf-size` should be used.
 The overall memory consumption can be _roughly_ estimated as follows:

 `MEM_USAGE_APPX = BUF_SIZE + XZ_CONSUMPTION`